anthony-r-h/anthony-r-h.github.io/_posts/2023-10-25-KEYBOARD_PLAN.md

 math: true
 ---

+This project uses readily available, open-source components as the starting point to bridge the the requisite skills to design and build a completely custom keyboard, starting from the the PCB design phase.
+The goal of this project is to build a premium, wireless, split spacebar keyboard powered by ZMK.

 <h2>Table Of Contents</h2>
 <p style="margin-bottom:29px;"></p>

 * toc
 {:toc}

-# About

-This project uses readily available, open-source components as the starting point to bridge the the requisite skills to design and build a completely custom keyboard, starting from the the PCB design phase.
-The goal of this project is to build a keyboard with

-- Premium construction
-- Wireless
-- Split spacebar
-- ZMK with mouse pointer support

 # PCB and Firmware